anthonychiuhy/Neural-Net-for-MNIST/README.md

 Feed forward fully connected artificial neural network for classification of handwritten digits data from MNIST using tanh as activation.

+Minimising the loss function using stochastic gradient descent.

 The full set of training and testing hand written digits data from MNIST must be present for the Python script to run.

 Download MNIST hand written digits data here: